-- A school bag or pull along case big enough for lunchboxes, jumpers and pieces of work that your child will bring home. - A change of clothes to be left in their bag in case of accidents. - Kindergarten students have a shared morning and afternoon fruit time every day.
-This is a routine which provides for social learning where the children are encouraged to use acceptable table manners, to wait and take turns and to chat with their peers.

-Please provide TWO pieces of fruit/vegetable every day.

-- A healthy allergy aware packed lunch.
+- A school bag or pull along case big enough for lunchboxes, jumpers and pieces of work that your child will bring home. - A change of clothes to be left in their bag in case of accidents. - Kindergarten students have a morning fruit and snack session every day.
+This is a routine which provides for social learning where the children are encouraged to use acceptable table manners, and to chat with their peers.
+Please provide ONE piece of fruit/vegetable every day.
+If your child needs their fruit cut up to eat it, please do this at home and send it in separate containers or bags in their lunch box.
+Please also supply a small snack for your child to enjoy after their fruit.
+For example a small fruit muffin or cheese and crackers. - A healthy allergy aware packed lunch.
 The School Canteen operates on a Tuesday for lunch.
 Children are able to order their lunch on this day.
 The Canteen menu and price list will be published in the school newsletter at the beginning of each term. - Water bottle filled with WATER ONLY.